-Some people, depending on the type of work they do and the severity of their condition are unable to work.
+A small number patients with axSpA, depending on the severity of their condition, are unable to work.
 It's important to keep your rheumatologist informed of how you are managing at work and if you are experiencing any difficulties.

 Keeping your manager apprised of your condition is important as you may need support and accommodation on your journey.
-In the event you need to take time off work, your manager and human resources should work with you to manage the process with the insurance company.